AyaSox/hr-management-system/README.md

 ---

-*Built with ?? for the South African job market*
+*Built with ?? for the South African job market using modern .NET technologies and enterprise-grade features.*